Disclaimer: Affiliate links help us produce good content. Learn more.

-While connection logs may be innocent and may not include your original (true) IP address or any other personally identifiable data, usage logs can surely identify you.
+While connection logs may be innocent and may not include your true IP address or any other personally identifiable data, usage logs can surely identify you.

-When you buy a VPN plan, you need to be very careful to choose a service that offers you at least one anonymous payment option, such as cryptocurrency (Bitcoin, Dash, and Ethereum) or other alternatives.
+When you buy a VPN plan, you need to be very careful.
+Choose a service that offers you at least one anonymous payment option, such as cryptocurrency (Bitcoin, Dash, and Ethereum) or other alternatives.

 We don’t advise you to sign up for any VPN service before reading the legal documents from beginning to end.
-We have seen a couple of unfortunate cases in the past years like the one we mentioned in our PureVPN Review; you know, when the FBI asked PureVPN to share theoretically non-existent logs regarding a cyberstalker.
+We have seen a couple of unfortunate cases in the past years like the one we mentioned in our PureVPN review.
+You know, when the FBI asked PureVPN to share theoretically non-existent logs regarding a cyberstalker.

 #3 VPN service based in a Five/Nine/Fourteen Eyes country

-This security risk can be argued, of course.
-We are sure there are people who wouldn’t consider a VPN provider being based in a Five Eyes country like the US or Canada as a serious security risk.
+Of course, some consider the third VPN security risk as arguable.
+We’re sure there are people who wouldn’t consider a VPN provider from a Five Eyes country like the US or Canada as a serious security risk.

-Nevertheless, even that may not be enough.
-Because, if a VPN provider logs your connections or keeps other data about you, it might still feel compelled to share those with the authorities.
-We have also seen some good examples like in the case of ExpressVPN (based in the British Virgin Islands, a Fourteen Eyes country) when the provider was forced to share data with the Turkish authorities; yet, it had no logs whatsoever to share.
+If a VPN provider logs your connections or keeps other data about you, it might still feel compelled to share those with the authorities.
+We’ve also seen some good examples like ExpressVPN (based in the British Virgin Islands, a Fourteen Eyes country).
+The provider was forced to share data with the Turkish authorities.
+Yet, it had no logs whatsoever to share.

 So, whether you choose a provider based in a surveillance-friendly country or not, make sure the logs can’t hurt you and your anonymity.
 With that said, we would still consider a privacy-friendly country as a more secure base.

-#6 Collecting and selling personal data
+#6 Collection and sale of personal data

-Seeing more customized ads during browsing may not be such a big price to pay for your VPN protection, let us remind you that this practice is totally opposite to what such a service is for: Keeping you anonymous.
+Seeing more customized ads during browsing may not be such a high price to pay for VPN protection.
+That said, let us remind you that this practice is totally opposite to what such a service is for: keeping you anonymous.

 So, how are you anonymous if data about you and your online habits are collected and shared with third parties?
-Again, if such information is intercepted by the usual snoopers, you could be held responsible for anything in connection with your internet traffic.
+Again, if the usual snoopers intercept such information, you could be held responsible for anything in connection with your internet traffic.

 #7 Your IP address used as an exit node

-On the dark side of this volunteer network of computers is the possibility to use an exit node for illegal activities.
-Or such a network can also be used as a botnet for all kinds of malicious attacks like DDoS.
+On the dark side of this volunteer computer network is the possibility to use an exit node for illegal activities.
+Or such a network could also be used as a botnet for all kinds of malicious attacks like DDoS.